openzim/mwoffliner/CONTRIBUTING.md

 [VSCode](https://code.visualstudio.com/), just click on the debugging tab.

-Advicse for debugging mwoffliner issues:
+Advices for debugging mwoffliner issues:

 1. For pre-packaged Kiwix downloads, look at the scripts at https://github.com/kiwix/maintenance/tree/master/mwoffliner